 Perhaps my favorite part.
 These groups are a place where participants find they are able to just be themselves, as they develop trust and confidence through new found friendships.

-I’ve watched teens develop positive, inspiring friendships with peers from a variety of schools outside their own, expanding their view and providing opportunities to participate in talent shows, outings, and all that comes from expanding their network.
+We’ve watched students of a wide range of ages grow as musicians and individuals from participating in our performance groups.
+Kids and teens develop positive, inspiring friendships with peers from a variety of schools outside their own, expanding their abilities and providing opportunities to participate in talent shows, outings, and all that comes from expanding their network.

 Adults form new friendships, perhaps for the first time in years.
 It is not uncommon to see them start hanging out in the lobby after class, as the conversation spills out to the parking lot as they leave for the evening.